Truck Drivers with Diabetes – DOT Regulations

 • Needing assistance to function normally

 The second reason a diabetic truck driver may be disqualified is evidence of organ damage due to progressive diabetes.
 Organ damage can include macular degeneration, congestive heart failure, strokes, retinopathy, vascular disease, peripheral neuropathy or kidney failure.
+Conditions such as proliferative diabetic retinopathy, which can cause severe vision impairment, are also disqualifying factors.

 Time frame for getting a diabetic exemption